LPhD/Jess/docs/source/installation.rst

 	./jess-server.sh

 to start the server.
+Suspend the server with ctrl + c.

 Testing client scripts
 ----------------------

 Client scripts are installed into the user script directory, which is typically `~/.local/bin`.
-Please make sure this directory is in your path, e.g., by adding the line
+To use these scripts from every location, please make sure this directory is in your path, e.g., by adding the line

 .. code-block:: none

 	export PATH="$PATH:~/.local/bin"

 to your `~/.bashrc`, and restarting the shell.
+During this process, the server should not be running.
 You can execute the script

 .. code-block:: none